-The most unfortunate aspect about the Ling Canal is that it is situated about 70 kms north of Guilin City in an area that does not attract many foreign tourists because of its isolation from other tourist destinations.
+The most unfortunate aspect about the Ling Canal is that it is situated about 70 kilometers north of Guilin City in an area that does not attract many foreign tourists because of its isolation from other tourist destinations.
 The other tourist attraction in this area is Merryland Theme Park and Golf Resort but by its nature it attracts a different kind of tourist.

-The canal system connects two rivers, Guilin’s Li River and the Xiang River but as these rivers are tributaries of the Pearl and Yangtze Rivers the connection linked two of the largest river systems in China thereby opening a huge area to allow travel and commerce to flourish.
+The canal system connects two rivers, Guilin’s Li River and the Xiang River.
+But, as these rivers are tributaries of the Pearl and Yangtze Rivers, the connection linked two of the largest river systems in China, thereby opening a huge area to allow travel and commerce to flourish.
 It was also an important political move as it unified north and south and allowed the Emperor to consolidate his power.

-The complexity of the project is more easily understood when we see the difference in water levels between the two rivers which in some planes is around 6 meters.
+The complexity of the project is more easily understood when we see the difference in water levels between the two rivers, which in some planes is around 6 meters.
 The project required a complex system of locks and dams to allow the two water systems to merge.
 At one point the two rivers are only separated by about 20 meters.
 It is fascinating to watch as the rivers flow in different directions.

-It is possible to take a boat ride down the south canal to Xing'an Town which is well worth the money.
+It is possible to take a boat ride down the south canal to Xing'an Town, which is well worth the money.
 The wooden punt is poled along the canal by two boatmen who are happy to point out the points of interest and answer questions if you have someone along who speaks Chinese.
 They are happy to stop at the most significant spots on the canal for photos or to allow you to get a better look.
 The ride finishes in the town.

-The ticket office at the entrance advertises a boat ride but this is just across a small lagoon and is not worth the RMB 20 per person for a 50 meter ride.
+The ticket office at the entrance advertises a boat ride, but this is just across a small lagoon and is not worth the RMB 20 per person for a 50 meter ride.
 The boat ride down the canal is purchased from the boat operators at the start of the south canal.
 You can’t miss it.